 Target and Source Bid Capping

-A source or target budget cap prevents you from spending more than you want on any single sources and targets.
-This is good when testing so you can get an equal amount of traffic from different targets and sources rather than spending more on sources which have more traffic.
+A source or target budget cap prevents you from spending more than you want on any single source and target.
+This is good when testing so you can get an equal amount of traffic from different targets and sources rather than spending more on sources that have more traffic.